djndl1/CSNotes/java/java_concurrency.md

 ## Executors

+`Executor` is a simple standardized interface for defining custom thread-like subsystems, including thread pools, asynchronous I/O, and lightweight task frameworks. `ExecutorService` provides a more complete asynchronous task execution framework.
+An `ExecutorService` manages queuing and scheduling of tasks, and allows controlled shutdown.

 The `Executors` class has a number of static factory methods for constructing thread pools.

 - `newCachedThreadPool`: new threads are created as needed; idle threads are kept for 60 seconds;